grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 The engines of the machine revved up, and then maintained a loud high pitch, generating energy to drive it forward with controlled and contained combustion and trailing blowing heat.
 The surfaced ship reached and maintained an unvarying speed.

 There was a recessed well set into the top of the dorsal fin.
-At the bottom of this well, there was the creak of a rusty wheel turning, followed by a crescent moon of red light that split the black well bottom and widened into a perfect circle as a hatch lifted open.
-The shadow of a figure climbed through it and up a short metal ladder to stand upright on the recessed deck.
+At the bottom of this well, rusty wheel creaked and turned.
+It was followed by a crescent moon of red light that split the black well bottom and widened into a perfect circle as a hatch lifted open.
+The shadow of a small figure climbed through it and up a short metal ladder to stand upright on the recessed deck.
 The smaller first shadow was followed by another much larger shadow.
 Both figures looked around at the darkness, lit only by the red glow below their feet.
 They leaned forward and rested against the fairing.
 The smaller figure made a few extra gestures in the darkness, and a match light glowed against the end of a stubby cigarillo.

-The glowing coal of the cigarillo swept a thin line in front of them as Captain Sylvia Percy gestured to the darkness.
+The glowing coal of the cigarillo swept a thin line in front of them as she gestured to the darkness.
 The figure next to her, dwarfing her in size, just nodded.
 There was no need to describe the all-consuming blackness aloud.

 "Perfect night for a surface run."
-Said the giant figure.
+Said the giant figure, stroking his bearded face slowly.

 "Perfect night for contemplating your own doom, Hemi."
-Said Captain Percy.
+Said the smaller figure.

 "It seems that in our business, we're always safest when our doom is closest by.
-Wear your doom like a blanket, Captain."
+You should wear your doom like a blanket."

-"It's probably best if you keep your imaginative comparisons to yourself Hemi.
+"It's probably best if you keep your imaginative comparisons to yourself.
 After all a blanket keeps you warm --- our doom is unlikely to be very warm."

 "Perhaps so."
-Hemi paused breathing in the dense smell of Captain Percy's cigarillo; there was no reason to rush anything this night.
+Hemi paused breathing in the dense smell of the cigarillo; there was no reason to rush anything this night.
 "The usual plan for tonight then?"

-"Same as every other fucking night Hemi.
+"Same as every other fucking night.
 Charge up the batteries --- run on the surface til the light cracks the sky, and then we'll disappear back where we came from under the water.
 Make sure your keep those insolent fucking pissants at the controls awake though."

 Hemi put one huge hand on her shoulder and turned to climb down through the hatch.
-Captain Percy pulled on her cigarillo and the coal at the tip glowed in the darkness.
+She pulled on her cigarillo and the coal at the tip glowed in the darkness.
 Her doom would probably eventually be a doom of freezing, she knew that, but at least tonight it was warm enough to be up on the top of her ship.
 The blackness lay on it, and she did indeed find some comfort that in the blackness, nobody could see them.
 If she controlled all the levers of the universe, her boat would never be seen.

 [//]: # (### They get rammed by a black sub)

-Captain Percy stayed on the bridge of the her submarine's sail for hours, smoking her way through one cigarillo after another and watching the empty nothingness go by while her thoughts spiraled without direction out into the darkness.
+Captain Sylvia Percy stayed on the bridge of the her submarine's sail for hours, smoking her way through one cigarillo after another and watching the empty nothingness go by while her thoughts spiraled without direction out into the darkness.
 For a long time she was surrounded by an environment disturbingly deprived of sensory input.
 The diesel engines were loud enough, but unvarying.
 So too the vibration that the engines sent up through the steel-grated deck and shook the rubber of her boot soles never varied in frequency or amplitude.
 The blackness around her was limitless, though the boat pushed relentlessly forward.
-It occurred to Captain Percy that when her boat, the _Prospect_ was submerged, this is what it must be like outside --- lightless, unvarying, and often silent.
+It occurred to Percy that when her boat, the _Prospect_ was submerged, this is what it must be like outside --- lightless, unvarying, and often silent.
 It felt like she had loosed the bonds of her corporal body and had floated beyond it, so she could experience what her boat was like when it was pushing through the icy blackness of an alien world where the pressure would collapse a corporal body into a sickening unrecognizable mush of hemoglobin and fats.

 As with many things that seem interminable, the slow but persistent forward motion eventually forced the dome of clouds to relent, and they pushed through to crawl out under a sky of stars and a weak, low moon.
 Captain Percy could see her hand holding her cigarillo now and the long shadow of the _Prospect_ stretching out before her, parting the waters to allow her to pass as she rode astride this beast of hers.
 This was a pure and rare pleasure on a submarine, where they spent so much of their time in a steel tube staring at the same set of dials and few opportunities to focus one's eyes on anything beyond a meter in front of you.